typelevel/Laika/docs/03-preparing-content/01-directory-structure.md

 * Sections, determined by the hierarchy of headers coming after the title, with auto-assigned ids based on a pluggable slug builder.
-[TODO link] Sections can be part of auto-generated navigation structures and can conveniently be linked to by header text with Laika's `@:ref` directive [TODO link] or by "native" markup link syntax [TODO link].
+[TODO link] Sections can be part of auto-generated navigation structures and can conveniently be linked to by header text with "native" markup link syntax [TODO link].
-* Directives, which extend the text markup's functionality, either one of the built-in @:ref(Standard Directives) or your own, custom implementations.
+* Directives, which extend the text markup's functionality, either one of the built-in [Standard Directives] or your own, custom implementations.